sethjones348/sam-fit/docs/style-guide.md

-# SamFit Style Guide
+# WODsApp Style Guide
 ## Inspired by CrossFit.com Design Language

-This style guide defines the visual design system for SamFit, inspired by CrossFit's clean, bold, and athletic aesthetic.
+This style guide defines the visual design system for WODsApp, inspired by CrossFit's clean, bold, and athletic aesthetic.

 ## Color Palette